Server data from the Official MCP Registry

 }

-Note on clock skew: syslog correlate uses the timestamp field from the syslog message, which reflects the sending device's clock.
+Note on clock skew: cortex correlate uses the timestamp field from the syslog message, which reflects the sending device's clock.
 If a device clock is skewed, events may fall outside the correlation window.
 See Time synchronization.

-syslog statsReturn database statistics including total logs, total hosts, time range covered, logical and physical DB size, free disk, configured thresholds, current write-block status, and runtime ingest observability.
+cortex statsReturn database statistics including total logs, total hosts, time range covered, logical and physical DB size, free disk, configured thresholds, current write-block status, and runtime ingest observability.

 Parameters: none